huggingface/transformers/docs/source/main_classes/trainer.rst

 .. code-block:: bash

     deepspeed --num_gpus=1 examples/pytorch/translation/run_translation.py \
-    --deepspeed tests/deepspeed/ds_config.json \
+    --deepspeed tests/deepspeed/ds_config_zero2.json \
     --model_name_or_path t5-small --per_device_train_batch_size 1   \
     --output_dir output_dir --overwrite_output_dir --fp16 \
     --do_train --max_train_samples 500 --num_train_epochs 1 \
     --dataset_name wmt16 --dataset_config "ro-en" \
     --source_lang en --target_lang ro

-This is almost the same as with multiple-GPUs, but here we tell DeepSpeed explicitly to use just one GPU.
-By default, DeepSpeed deploys all GPUs it can see.
+This is almost the same as with multiple-GPUs, but here we tell DeepSpeed explicitly to use just one GPU via ``--num_gpus=1``.
+By default, DeepSpeed deploys all GPUs it can see on the given node.
 If you have only 1 GPU to start with, then you don't need this argument.
-The following `documentation <https://www.deepspeed.ai/getting-started/#resource-configuration-multi-node>`__ discusses the launcher options.
+The following `documentation
+<https://www.deepspeed.ai/getting-started/#resource-configuration-multi-node>`__ discusses the launcher options.

 Why would you want to use DeepSpeed with just one GPU?